nagamanickamm/CucumberJavaSelenium/README.md

 9. Add more validations for each page (Due to time constraint I could not validate every element)
 10. Enable Parallel runs across test and browser
 12. Crossbrowser platforms such as Selenoid, Saucelabs, Browserstacks can be added
+13. Gradle should be placed at the root rather than module level to import as gradle project(I realised at the middle of testing)